 :Elcie Micro Silque Foundation

-How It Compares: For the price, Micro Silque from Elcie Cosmetics isn’t the best.
+Let’s Review How It Compares: For the price, Micro Silque Foundation from Elcie isn’t the best.

 For the price, I don’t think this foundation from Elcie Cosmetics is worth it.
 Yes, it looked and wore okay on the skin, but not how I would expect at $45 foundation to.
 The consistency of the formula is not consistent between shades (Porcelain was thicker than Cameo), and you have to work with the formula to blend it in.
 As I applied, I discovered there were little balls of pigment that needed to “pop” across my face.
 As Elcie claimed, it did feel lightweight on my skin, however, the long wear claims didn’t add up.
 By the end of my wear test, the foundation was cracking around my mouth and was exaggerating any imperfection I had in that area.
 However, on the rest of my face it did wear well.
 I think this foundation just isn’t very resistant to facial movement (talking, eating, drinking).